• Skip to primary navigation

 What to Pair with Thai Shrimp Salad for a Complete Meal

-Pair this vibrant salad with light, refreshing sides that keep the meal balanced and satisfying:
+Pair this bright salad with light, refreshing sides that keep the meal balanced and satisfying:

-• Steamed Jasmine Rice – Classic, subtly fragrant, soaking up flavorful dressing.
+• Steamed Jasmine Rice - Classic, subtly fragrant, a long-grain aromatic rice from Thailand, soaking up flavorful dressing.

-• Cold Rice Noodle Salad – Adds texture and turns it into a fuller main dish.
+• Cold Rice Noodle Salad - Adds texture and turns it into a fuller main dish, or pair with shrimp pasta for a heartier option.

 • Grilled Vegetables - Lightly charred zucchini, asparagus, or eggplant offer smoky contrast.

-• Mango or Pineapple Slices – Provide a sweet tropical twist complementing Thai flavors.
+• Mango or Pineapple Slices - Provide a sweet tropical twist complementing Thai flavors, similar to mango-and-pepper salad with Thai flavors.

 • Fresh Lettuce Leaves - Use as wraps for finger-food style serving.

-• Coconut Soup (Tom Kha Gai) – Creamy, aromatic soup complementing crisp salad flavors.
+• Coconut Soup (Tom Kha Gai) - Creamy, aromatic soup complementing crisp salad flavors, typically made with coconut milk, galangal, and kaffir lime leaves.

 • Herbal Iced Tea - Refreshing drink to balance spicy notes.